-The use of overlapping confidence intervals to test for statistically significant differences between two rates presented on this website is discouraged because the practice fails to detect significant differences more frequently than standard hypothesis testing.5
+The use of overlapping confidence intervals to determine significant differences between two rates presented in the Data Visualizations tool is discouraged because the practice fails to detect significant differences more frequently than standard hypothesis testing.5

 Another consideration when comparing differences between rates is their public health importance.
-For some rates presented on this website, numerators and denominators are large and standard errors are therefore small, resulting in statistically significant differences that may be so small as to lack importance for decisions related to population-based public health programs.
+For some rates presented in the Data Visualizations tool, numerators and denominators are large and standard errors are therefore small, resulting in statistically significant differences that may be so small as to lack importance for decisions related to population-based public health programs.